TharuniOTU/CarReact/README.md

 Tharuni Iranjan

 ### Problem
-How can we simulate car collision detection and response?
+How can we simulate car collision detection and response? <br>
 How does autonmous vehicles compare with manual?

 ### Approach